When Hoshea ruled Israel

 Other groups settled in Israel

-24 The king of Assyria ordered his soldiers to take groups of people from Babylon, Cuthah, Avva, Hamath, and Sepharvim cities to Samaria region, and to resettle them in the towns there, to take the place of the Israelis who lived there previously.
-Those groups took control over Samaria region and lived in the towns of Samaria.
-25 But these people who came from other countries did not worship Yahweh when they first arrived in Samaria.
+24 The king of Assyria ordered his soldiers to take groups of people from Babylon, Cuthah, Avva, Hamath, and Sepharvaim cities to Samaria region, and to resettle them in the towns there, to take the place of the Israelis who lived there previously.
+Those people took control over the whole Samaria region and lived in the towns there.
+25 But those people who came from other countries did not worship Yahweh when they first arrived in Samaria.
 So Yahweh sent lions to kill some of them.
 26 Then those people sent a message to the king of Assyria.
 They wrote, “We people who have resettled in the towns of Samaria do not know how to worship the God that the Israelis worshiped in this land.
 So he has sent lions among us to kill us, because we have not worshiped him correctly.”

 27 When the king of Assyria read this letter, he commanded his officers, “You brought many priests here from Samaria.
 Send one of them back there.
 Tell him to teach the people who are now living there how to worship correctly the God whom the Israelis worshiped in that land.”
 28 So the officers did that.
 They sent one of the Israeli priests back to Samaria.
 That priest went to live in Bethel city, and he taught the people there how to worship Yahweh.